langurmonkey/website-source/content/blog/2024/jujutsu.md

 Parent commit      : zzzzzzzz 00000000 (empty) (no description set)
 ```

 Interesting.
 Now, our change is still empty, but it lists the description we just entered.
 This makes sense.
-Also, note that since we added a description, which requires amending a commit, we get a new commit ID, from `a47b8f33` to `ee981442`.
+Also, note that since we added a description, which requires amending a commit, we get a new commit ID.
+We went from `a47b8f33` to `ee981442`.
 In the last command, we could have used `jj desc` without the `-m` argument.
 Then, a new editor would pop up to edit the description.
-In my case, this editor is [Helix](/blog/2024/on-neovim-and-helix), and this is what it would have shown:
+In my case, this editor is [Helix](/blog/2024/on-neovim-and-helix) (as configured in `$EDITOR`), and this is what it would have shown:
 ```hx

 JJ: This commit contains the following changes: